Refinancing your mortgage: Requirements explained

 4. Money to cover closing costs

 The cost to refinance will depend heavily on your closing costs.
 Most closing costs include loan origination fees, appraisal fees, prepaid property taxes, title fees, and credit check fees.
-You can expect your refinance closing costs to run anywhere from 2% – 6% of the total loan amount.
+You can expect your refinance closing costs to run anywhere from 2% to 6% of the total loan amount.
 Some lenders, including Rocket Mortgage, will let you roll all your closing costs into the new mortgage so that you don’t have to come up with the money up front.

 5. Established income

 Just like when you took out your original mortgage, your lender will look at your income to confirm that you have enough money coming in to afford your new mortgage.
-You can expect to be asked to provide the following documents:

-• Pay stubs (past 2 – 3 months)
+- Pay stubs (past 2 to 3 months)

-• Profit-and-loss statements (if you’re self-employed)
+- Profit-and-loss statements (if you’re self-employed)

 FAQ